-As part of our mission to build and develop links between science, research and policy, the Office continues to host and support interns and seconded fellows from research organisations into policy environments.
-Internships and fellowships might be with our office, assisting with projects on our work plan, or they might work alongside Chief Science Advisors within ministries on specific projects.
+As part of our mission to build and develop links between science, research and policy, the Office continues to host and mentor interns and seconded fellows from research organisations into policy environments.
 We are happy to explore options and opportunities that build the capability for evidence based policy within government, but that also develops an awareness of policy needs and policy impacts for research organisations.
+In most cases, our office support is via mentoring, connectivity, travel funding and office space.
 If you are interested in exploring possibilities, get in touch with our office.

 Explore some of our interns’ work below and meet our past and present interns, fellows and seconded scholars here

 The Prime Minister has asked the PMCSA to host two internships to undertake future-focused projects centred in Tairāwhiti.
 Expressions of interest are now open.

 We’ve had an ‘on-again-off-again’ start to the year here in Tāmaki Makaurau Auckland, but that hasn’t stopped us kicking off an exciting new set of fellow and intern projects.